tav/gitfund/mvp/app/page/flo-statement.md

-We are strong believers in [FLOS systems].
-That is, Free/Libre and Open Source systems.
+We are strong believers in [FLO systems].
+That is, Free/Libre/Open systems.
 Our belief is publicly backed up by our actions — in that we release almost all of our work into the [Public Domain].

 There are, however, circumstances in which we cannot always stick to our ideals and have to make some compromises — especially with regards to using certain